 King Cepheus laid on a sumptuous banquet at his palace to celebrate the wedding.
 But Andromeda had already been promised to Phineus, brother of Cepheus.
 While the celebrations were in progress, Phineus and his followers burst in, demanding that Andromeda be handed over, which Cepheus refused to do.
 The dreadful battle that ensued is described in gory detail by Ovid in Book V of his Metamorphoses.
 Cepheus retired from the scene, muttering that he had done his best, and left Perseus to defend himself.
 Perseus cut down many of his attackers, turning the remainder to stone by showing them the Gorgon’s head.

-The constellation of Cepheus lies near the north celestial pole.
-Its most celebrated star is Delta Cephei, a pulsating supergiant star that varies in brightness every 5.4 days.
+The constellation’s most celebrated star is Delta Cephei, a pulsating supergiant star that varies in brightness every 5.4 days.
 It is the prototype of the Cepheid variable stars that astronomers use for estimating distances in space.

 In the Chinese sky, Alpha, Eta, Theta, Xi, Iota and Omicron Cephei were members of a nine-star group called Tiangou, the celestial hook (also known as Gouxing, ‘hook star’); the stars in this group were associated with omens regarding earthquakes.
 To the south of Tiangou, the stars Delta, Epsilon, Zeta, Mu and Nu Cephei formed Zaofu (also spelt Zhaofu), named after the legendary charioteer of the emperor Mu Wang.